 The Quality Assurance Directorate (QAD) in St Paul’s University, was set up in January 2014 according to the university statutes.
-Earlier the University’s quality agenda was managed by several bodies within the University structures that included the Senate, Management Board, Dean’s committee, Faculty Boards and specifically coordinated from the Deputy Registrar Academic’s office.
-The thirst for knowledge in Kenya, the aim to fulfill the 2030 Vision, the educational policy and many other local and international factors changed the landscape in Kenya and globally in the recent past.
+Prior to its establishment, the University’s quality agenda was managed by several bodies within the University structures that included the Senate, Management Board, Dean’s committee, Faculty Boards and specifically coordinated from the Deputy Registrar Academic’s office.
+The thirst for knowledge in Kenya, aim to fulfill Vision 2030, educational policy and many other local and international factors have transformed the landscape in Kenya and globally in the recent past.
 This was greeted by mushrooming institutions in all imaginable corners of the nation causing great decline University Education standards.

 The Directorate was therefore enacted to deal specifically with implementing the University quality standards, monitoring and Evaluation and enhancing continual improvement all aspects as engrained in SPU vision and mission.
 In this regard the directorate seeks to influence the formation of a holistic graduate ingrained with knowledge obtained from properly crafted skills and competency based curriculums, a critical thinker and researcher, a spiritually whole individual formed through the numerous spiritual formation activities, a sensitive citizen via involvement in community outreach and state of art infrastructure that supports that course (service to God and humanity).

-The overall objective of an IQA system at a university is to continually promote and improve the quality of core activities and the institution as a whole.
-Specifically, the Quality assurance Directorate seeks to;
+The overall objective of an IQA system in a university is to continually promote and improve the quality of core activities and the institution as a whole.
+Specifically, the Quality assurance Directorate seeks to:

-The Quality Assurance Directorate is headed by a director who reports to the Vice chancellor.
-The directorate is enhanced by an administrator and closely works with a University Quality Assurance committee that has a representation from all the faculties, the Campuses, the Student body, Administrative staff and the internal Audit.
-The director is chair of the Quality Assurance Committee.
+The Quality Assurance Directorate is headed by a Director who reports to the Vice chancellor.
+The directorate is enhanced by an administrator and closely works with the University Quality Assurance Committee that has representation from all faculties, campuses, students' body, administrative staff and Internal Audit.
+The Director chairs the Quality Assurance Committee.

 Other Quality Assurance Enhancement Activities

-St Paul’s University well known for its emphasis on high quality standards in all aspects, is on her journey towards ISO 9001:2015 implementation and certification.
-The QAD as a secretariat to the process is committed to work with ISO champions and to develop internal Auditors.
+St. Paul’s University well known for its emphasis on high quality standards in all aspects, is on her journey towards ISO 9001:2015 implementation and certification.
+The QAD as a secretariat to the process is committed to work with ISO champions and develop internal Auditors.

-We coordinate and train SAR writers for all programs that have completed a cycle until the teams are ready peer reviews.
+We coordinate and train SAR writers for all programmes that have completed a cycle until the teams are ready peer reviews.

 Mega Reviews and Memberships

-We encourage faculty’s and professionals in all fields to benchmark and seek membership in bodies where there works will receive a boost.
+We encourage faculty and professionals in all fields to benchmark and seek membership in bodies where there works will receive a boost.